ImtiazVision/Adobe-Experience-Manager-AEM-/README.md

 **AEM (Adobe Experience Manager)**: is a Web Content Management system that allows you to organize, manage, and deliver creative assets.

-**AEM** offers templates for creating targeted content and securely publishing it in the cloud.
+**AEM** offers templates for creating targeted content and securely publishing it in the cloud.It is a Java web application which requires a server-side Java Runtime Environment (JRE).